Sycmtic/Distributed-Storage-System/README.md

 run with java files or IDE:<br />
 1. resigter the username you want to signup in hornetq-jms.xml (see Preparation)<br />
 2. same step as "run with jar files"<br />

-## Function:

-client can check what file he/she owns

-client can create a file

-client can change a file (let's just change title for now)

-client can share a file with another client

-change of a file should be notified with all related clients